Here are 7 easy ways to save money on food shopping.

 Supermarkets use tons of sneaky tricks to get you to spend more than you have to – like discounting exactly the same products in less popular aisles.
 Drinks in the chilled cabinet tend to cost less on the long-life shelves, for instance, while there are often cheaper alternatives in the ‘world food’ and even ‘baby’ sections.
 Don’t forget to check the top and bottom shelves, too.
 Premium brands go at eyeline so you see them first, but downshifting to own-brands (or cheaper buys on other shelves) can save masses over a year.

 3. Ignore ‘best before’ dates

 While use by dates are there to stop you consuming dodgy stuff, best before dates just show when food is … at its best.
-Buying something after the best before date may mean the quality isn’t quite as primo as it could be but, it’s still safe to eat – and often, you won’t even notice any difference.
-Some websites dedicated to best-before bargains sell off branded goods for pennies: try approvedfood.co.uk or clearancexl.co.uk.
+Buying something after the best before date may mean the quality isn’t quite as prime as it could be but, it’s still safe to eat – and often, you won’t even notice any difference.
+It can also really help to reduce food waste.
+In order to avoid waste, some websites dedicated to best-before bargains sell off branded goods for pennies: try approvedfood.co.uk or clearancexl.co.uk.

 4. Get sharing